-Next on our list of best paddle boards for beginners is one by ISLE, one of the original manufacturers of paddle boards.
-This is a “traditional” solid epoxy SUP that is an ideal beginner board at 10 ½ feet long and 32 inches wide.
+Next on our list of best paddle boards for beginners is one by South Bay, one of the original manufacturers of paddle boards.
+This is a “traditional” solid epoxy SUP that is an ideal beginner board at just over 10 feet long and 32 inches wide.

 Its highly maneuverable and stable, perfect for beginners!

 The EPS foam core makes for a very rigid board so its easy to paddle.
 Keep in mind with the solid type SUP you have to be more careful with it.